-Like many of us, the most poignant fashion memory I have of Princess Diana is the appearance she made in the black dress by Greek designer Christina Stambolian at?the Serpentine Gallery's 1994 summer party.
-Before this, a?little black dress had always been?considered the safe, reliable and unthreatening option, but?Diana reinvented it?as the ultimate showstopper.
+Like many of us, the most poignant fashion memory I have of Princess Diana is the appearance she made in the black dress by Greek designer Christina Stambolian at the Serpentine Gallery's 1994 summer party.
+Before this, a little black dress had always been considered the safe, reliable and unthreatening option, but Diana reinvented it as the ultimate showstopper.
 The LBD was now the weapon with which you struck a blow to the man who broke your heart and the mistress who stole your dignity.

 Diana was fearless when it came to fashion.
-She made choices that were deemed radical for a royal - asymmetric necklines, electrifying?colours and statement jewellery - choices that would overwhelm Kate Middleton, who seems to have neither the confidence or fashion instinct to develop a personal style that pushes the royal fashion narrative forward.
-Perhaps we can look forward to that from Harry's future wife.
+She made choices that were deemed radical for a royal - asymmetric necklines, electrifying colours and statement jewellery - choices that would overwhelm Kate Middleton, who seems to have neither the confidence or fashion instinct to develop a personal style that pushes the royal fashion narrative forward.
+I have high hopes for Meghan Markle however.

 So many of Diana's outfits would still look utterly modern today.
-This stunning Versace cobalt blue gown wouldn't have looked out of place on this year's Oscars'red carpet.
-A big fan of the "cold shoulder" trend, which has been a dominant look for AW16 and will be for SS17, Diana fully embraced her sexuality with body skimming gowns, discreet flashes of flesh and smoky?eye make-up that vamped up her big doe eyes, creating an intriguing juxtaposition between the smouldering fashion icon and the demure former princess (she was separated from Charles at this stage).
+This stunning Versace cobalt blue gown wouldn't have looked out of place on this year's Oscars red carpet.
+A big fan of the "cold shoulder" trend, which has been a dominant look for the past several seasons, Diana fully embraced her sexuality with body skimming gowns, discreet flashes of flesh and smoky eye make-up that vamped up her big doe eyes, creating an intriguing juxtaposition between the smouldering fashion icon and the demure former princess (she was separated from Charles at this stage).
 Diana loved to confuse people's expectations of her and she was an expert at using her own personal style to do it.

-It's so easy to pick out Diana's red carpet successes, but for me some of her best, and most intriguing looks?are when she's in "private" mode.
-This I'm A Luxury Jumper she wore as a young mother says so much about where she was in her life at this time.
+It's so easy to pick out Diana's red carpet successes, but for me some of her best, and most intriguing looks are when she's in "private" mode.
+This I'm A Luxury jumper she wore as a young mother says so much about where she was in her life at this time.
 It wasn't long after Harry was born that her relationship with Charles began to deteriorate.
 He may even have been seeing Camilla again at this point.
 Diana was sending out a strong message to her husband with this sweater, and more than likely, trying to persuade herself of the sentiment's truth - we know Diana was constantly besieged by self doubt.
 Diana was continually silenced by royal protocol, so she learned very early on how to make her feelings known through her clothes.

 In complete contrast, the image below shows Diana at her most confident.
-There's something hugely iconic about this image because it portrays?not Diana, Her Royal Highness, but the new, post-Charles Diana - goodwill ambassador, charity worker and philanthropist.
+There's something hugely iconic about this image because it portrays not Diana, Her Royal Highness, but the new, post-Charles Diana - goodwill ambassador, charity worker and philanthropist.
 Her choice of outfit is interesting because it's so ordinary.
 Blue jeans and a white shirt could easily look generic and boring, but Diana made it her new signature, accessorising it with gold earrings and shades.
-By simplifying her clothes, she made the strongest statement of all, that she was happy and free to be the woman she wanted to be rather than the princess everyone expected'she should be.
+By simplifying her clothes, she made the strongest statement of all, that she was happy and free to be the woman she wanted to be rather than the princess everyone expected she should be.